-Smart syncronization is only available for remote images opened in ImageScope from eSlide Manager.
+Smart synchronization is only available for remote images opened from Aperio eSlide Manager.

 Smart synchronization is an extension of the manual synchronization feature discussed above.
 In addition to synchronizing navigation between the slides, corresponding regions in the eSlide images are also synchronized.